Sphynx cat: Toronto

 The Canadian Sphynx breed was started in 1966 in Toronto, Ontario, Canada, when a hairless male kitten named Prune was born to a black and white domestic shorthair queen (Elizabeth).

-After purchasing these cats in 1966 and initially referring to them as "Moonstones" and "Canadian Hairless", Ridyadh Bawa, a science graduate of the University of Toronto, combined efforts with his mother Yania, a longtime Siamese breeder, and Keese and Rita Tenhoves to develop a breed of cats which was subsequently renamed as Sphynx.
+After purchasing these cats in 1966 and initially referring to them as "Moonstones" and "Canadian Hairless", a science graduate of the University of Toronto, combined efforts with his mother Yania, a longtime Siamese breeder, and Keese and Rita Tenhoves to develop a breed of cats which was subsequently renamed as Sphynx.
 The Bawas and the Tenhoves were the first individuals able to determine the autosomal recessive nature of the Sphynx gene for hairlessness while also being successful in transforming this knowledge into a successful breeding program with kittens which were eventually capable of reproducing.
-The Tenhoves were initially able to obtain for the new breed provisional showing status through the Cat Fanciers' Association (CFA) but ultimately had the status revoked in 1971, when it was felt by the CFA Board that the breed had concerns over fertility.
+The Tenhoves were initially able to obtain for the new breed provisional showing status through the US' Cat Fanciers' Association (CFA) but ultimately had the status revoked in 1971, when it was felt by the CFA Board that the breed had concerns over fertility.
 The first breeders had rather vague ideas about Sphynx genetics and faced a number of problems.

-The genetic pool was very limited and many kittens died.
-There was also a problem with many of the females suffering convulsions.
-In 1978, cat breeder Shirley Smith found three hairless kittens on the streets of her neighborhood.
-In 1983, she sent two of them to Dr. Hugo Hernandez in the Netherlands to breed the two kittens, named Punkie and Paloma, to a white Devon Rex named Curare van Jetrophin.
+In 1978, cat breeder Shirley Smith found three hairless kittens on the streets of her Toronto neighborhood; it is unclear if, or how, they relate to Elizabeth or her unknown mate who fathered Prune 12 years earlier.
+In 1983, Smith sent two of her foundlings, named Punkie and Paloma, to Dr. Hugo Hernandez in the Netherlands to breed them to a white Devon Rex named Curare van Jetrophin.
 The resulting litter produced five kittens: two males from this litter (Q. Ramses and Q. Ra) were used, along with Punkie's half-sister, Paloma.